nexxtmission/functions.store-learning/functions/trackShippingLabelsWithShipEngine/README.md

 - **SHIPENGINE_API_KEY**: The ShipEngine API Key.
 - **INPUT_DATA_MAPPING**: A JSON object that defines how the data is mapped to ShipEngine API request structure.
 See section **Data mapping**.
 - **OUTPUT_DATA_MAPPING**: A JSON object that defines how the response data is mapped to your own structure.
 See section **Data mapping**.
 - **COLLECTION_PATH**: The collection path to store tracking data.
-Documents created will be have the tracking number as ID.
+Documents created will have the tracking number as ID.

 > Only the fields `SHIPENGINE_API_KEY` and `COLLECTION_PATH` are required.